 High risk of petty crime exists in areas frequented by tourists (including Monastiraki and Syntagma Square in central Athens), on public transportation (especially on the Metro and trains to and from Athens International Airport), and in Thessaloniki.

 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted (including on cruises).
 Highest threat areas include Mykonos, Santorini, and Ios islands.

-Protests, demonstrations, and strikes frequently occur throughout the country (particularly on May 1 and November 17), especially in the cities of Athens and Thessaloniki, and have the potential to turn violent without warning.
+Protests and demonstrations frequently occur throughout the country, especially in Athens and Thessaloniki, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

 Rent water sports equipment from reputable operators.
 Scuba dive only with personnel certified by PADI or NAUI and use equipment only from PADI- or NAUI-certified dive operators.